Online Therapy for Bipolar Disorder

 Effects on Mood

-Mood swings, sadness, anger, anxiety, euphoria, general discontent, guilt, hopelessness, general loss of interest, or loss of interest or pleasure in activities.
+Mood swings, sadness, anger, anxiety, euphoria, general discontent, guilt, hopelessness, general loss of interest, or loss of pleasure in activities.

 Do I Have Bipolar Disorder? | Online Bipolar Screening Test